 Different kind of challenge

 It has been an immense privilege to lead Hope into Action over the last 3½ years.
-I love what we do and the fusion of passionate faith and professional excellence we strive for.
+I love what we do and especially the fusion of passionate faith and professional excellence we strive for.

 But one of my deepest reflections is managing my own ego.
 Stepping in to replace a founder is unique and only happens once.
 Founders have had the vision and carry the story of building an organisation from scratch.
-The work is their baby and the process of handing it over is no easy task.
+The work is ‘their baby’ and the process of handing it over is no easy task.

 Genuine humility